GrupoDiana/BRT-Documentation/docs/osc/resources.md

 #### Return

-A return message is sent back to the sender: `control/actionResult /resources/removeBRIR <string BRIR_id> <bool removed> <string description>`, indicating `removed=true`if the BRIR successfuly removed and `removed=false` if not.
+`control/actionResult /resources/removeBRIR <string BRIR_id> <bool removed> <string description>`

+The return confirmation refers to the `BRIR_id`, indicating `removed=true`if the BRIR successfuly removed and `removed=false` if not.
 In both cases a `description` is added to give more details.

-In case of success, an echo is sent to all subscribers but the sender: `/resources/removeBRIR <string BRIR_id>`
+In case of success, an echo is sent to all subscribers except the sender, using the same syntax as the received message.

 #### Example

-BeRTA receives: `/resources/removeBRIR BRIR1`
+BeRTA receives and echoes back to all subscribiers but the sender:`/resources/removeBRIR BRIR1`

 BeRTA sends back to all subscribers: `/resources/removeBRIR BRIR1 true BRIR BRIR1 removed` or just to the sender: `/resources/removeBRIR BRIR1 false ERROR deleting BRIR.
 BRIR1 not found in the list`

-BeRTA sends an echo to all subscribiers but the sender: `/resources/removeBRIR BRIR1`
 <!----------------------------------------------------------------------------------->
 ---